 \subsection{Inverse Projection Accuracy}

-We examine how $P^{-1}$ (NNInv in our case) can reconstruct known samples from $D$ from projections of both $P(D)$ and $P(S)$, based on one round trip of $P \rightarrow P^{-1}$ as in prior work \citep{dbm_original,unprojection,DBM_eval}.
-Figure~\ref{fig:invproj} shows this for SVHN and CIFAR-4 (for MNIST, see supp. material).
+We study how well $P^{-1}$ (NNInv in our case) reconstructs $D$ samples from $P(D)$ (data space) and $P(S)$ (Shapley Space) based on a round trip $P \rightarrow P^{-1}$ as in prior work\,\cite{dbm_original,unprojection,DBM_eval} (see supp. material for details).

 \textbf{SVHN:} $P(D)$ can recover colour well but less so structure.
-Take the `3' sample (Figure~\ref{fig:invproj}, fourth column) where the inverse recovers colour.
-Shapley space derived samples consistently have muted colours. $P(D)$ reconstructions make errors in structure, such as the 2 (third column) incorrectly recovered as a 3.
-We hypothesize that $P(D)$ creates small clusters due to colour; $P(S)$ considers colour far less -- its driving aspect is how the model $f$ treats samples -- so $P^{-1}$ recovers colour less well than structure.
+Shapley space derived samples consistently have muted colours but better structure. $P(D)$ reconstructions make structure errors, such as the 2 incorrectly recovered as a 3.
+We hypothesize that $P(D)$ creates small clusters due to colour; $P(S)$ considers colour less, being driven by how $f$ treats samples, so $P^{-1}$ recovers colour less than structure.

-\textbf{CIFAR-4:} Figure~\ref{fig:invproj} shows that both $P(D)$ and $P(S)$ reconstructions do not resemble the original images. $P(D)$ yields slightly more faithful reconstructions, keeping the average colour, though the actual shape is missing.
-We see similar behaviour to SVHN when examining the $P(S)$ reconstructions, supporting our previously mentioned hypothesis.
-Visually, the most accurate reconstructions belong to class \emph{deer} (first and sixth columns), where we do see a faint shape.
+\textbf{CIFAR-4:} Both $P(D)$ and $P(S)$ reconstructions do not resemble the original images. $P(D)$ yields slightly more faithful results that keep average colour though the actual shape is missing.
+We see similar behaviour to SVHN in the $P(S)$ reconstructions, supporting our earlier stated hypothesis.
+The most accurate reconstructions belong to class \emph{deer} (first, sixth columns), where we see a faint shape.

-The fact that $P(S)$ cannot reconstruct the samples $D$ as well as $P(D)$ is yet not an issue: Indeed, the key goal of DBMs not to capture the high-dimensional \emph{data} but the \emph{behaviour} of a trained model $f$ on such data.
-The poor reconstructions we see in Figure~\ref{fig:invproj} means, simply put, that our DBMs sample the data space farther from the original samples in $D$ -- which is good for exploring $f$; in contrast, $P(D)$ samples tightly close to $D$, which is less informative\,\cite{wang_2024}.
+The fact that $P(S)$ cannot reconstruct samples $D$ as well as $P(D)$ is not an issue: The key aim of DBMs is not to capture the \emph{data} $D$ but the \emph{behaviour} of a trained model $f$ on $D$.
+Simply put, the poor reconstructions we see mean that our DBMs sample the data space farther from $D$, which is good for exploring $f$; in contrast, $P(D)$ samples tightly close to $D$, which is less informative\,\cite{wang_2024}.
 Our mapping $D \rightarrow S$ does not cause information loss -- it actually creates \emph{more valid} samples that $f$ should be able to classify.